Amanda Kowalski (soccer): Chicago Red Stars

 Kowalski went undrafted in the 2022 NWSL Draft, but later linked up with the Chicago Red Stars as a preseason trialist.
 Originally, she signed a national team replacement player contract with the club.
 However, due to a knee injury to Tierna Davidson, Kowalski was able to sign a permanent, three-year contract on April 4, 2022.
 She started and played 90 minutes in her professional debut, an NWSL Challenge Cup loss to the Houston Dash.
 The next match, she scored her first pro goal, helping the Red Stars reach a 1–1 tie with Racing Louisville.
 She went on to score three more goals across the NWSL season, all of which were headed goals from corner kicks.
 One of her goals was a stoppage-time header on July 10 that helped Chicago salvage a 2–2 draw against the North Carolina Courage.
 Kowalski ended up playing in 17 of the Red Stars' 22 matches, starting 12 of them.
 She also helped the team qualify for the NWSL playoffs, where they were defeated by the San Diego Wave in the quarterfinals.
 At the end of the season, she was crowned the Red Stars' Rookie of the Year.

 In 2023, Kowalski saw her playing time decrease significantly, due in part to the return of several USWNT players to Chicago's backline.
 She finished the season with 3 appearances across all competitions (1 start).
 Prior to 2024, the Red Stars released Kowalski from her contract in order to reduce the size of their roster.

 Tampa Bay Sun

 On June 11, 2024, Tampa Bay Sun FC signed Kowalski ahead of the inaugural USL Super League season.
 However, she did not play in any matches or appear on any gameday rosters for Tampa Bay as the team finished in 2nd place and qualified for the playoffs.

 Personal life

 Kowalski married Zach Fick in December 2023.
+Kowalski and Fick welcomed their first son, Walker, in January 2026.